An assortment of links I’ve found cool at a surface level, I’m storing them here to read later:

 - Collaboration & Reproducibility — In 2025, teams work together asynchronously.
 Tools must support shared workflows, versioning, and notebook-style exports.
 Support for AI & AutoML — manual feature engineering is out; smart automation is in.
 Users expect tools to suggest models, tune hyperparameters, and optimize pipelines, with just a few clicks.
 MLJAR Studio

-Built-in AI Agent (3 modes) — Code Assistant, Data Analyst, and Teacher — supports code generation, data insights, and interactive learning.
+Advantages: Built-in AI Agent (3 modes) — Code Assistant, Data Analyst, and Teacher — supports code generation, data insights, and interactive learning.
 Fully offline — ideal for working with sensitive data in enterprise and regulated environments.
 Code export — every step can be saved as clean Python code that is compatible with Jupyter Notebooks.
 AutoML included — MLJAR-supervised provides fast model training, a leaderboard, model interpretation, and detailed reports.
 Simple desktop installation — no manual setup of packages or environments.
 Ready to use code recipes — called Piece of code, sorted by categories.
 Works with all data types.
 Complete transparency — you always see what’s happening under the hood.
+Limitations: There are no built-in cloud collaboration features (but you can share the notebook as a web app or dashboard with Mercury).
+Desktop-only — not accessible from a browser.

 KNIME